boonproject/boon/etcd/README.md

+Boon etcd is a Java client for etcd.

+What is etcd?
+etcd is a highly-available key value store for shared configuration and service discovery.

+etcd is part of the coreos project.

-etcd is a highly-available key value store for shared configuration and service discovery. etcd is inspired by Apache ZooKeeper and doozer, with a focus on being:
+etcd is inspired by Apache ZooKeeper and doozer, with a focus on being:

-Simple: REST like and curl'able user facing API (HTTP+JSON)
-Secure: optional SSL client cert authentication
-Fast: benchmarked 1000s of writes/s per instance
-Reliable: properly distributed using Raft
+Simple: REST like and curl'able user facing API (HTTP+JSON); Secure: optional SSL client cert authentication; Fast: benchmarked 1000s of writes/s per instance; Reliable: properly distributed using Raft.

 etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log.